hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 	to word! append to string! any [word "g"] count/1
 ]
 ```
 which came from Lisp, and is perfectly useful.
-IIRC, the chat was around the time of playful í ½í²€ and âš ï¸  decorator ideas.
+IIRC, the chat was around the time of playful ğŸ’€ and âš ï¸  decorator ideas.
 I remember searching for symbols, and wondered if the binding symbols would add meaning and distinguish generated symbols further.

 [20:29:01](#16284545415650GQLyy:gitter.im) <greggirwin (Gregg Irwin)>:
-Not likely someone would use `í ½í¼€` directly, but you never know in today's world.
+Not likely someone would use `ğŸœ€` directly, but you never know in today's world.

 [20:32:01](#16284547215651ZKwlC:gitter.im) <greggirwin (Gregg Irwin)>:
 The purpose of `gensym` is to generate unique symbols, but it doesn't tell you that without a doc string. :^\ I'll fix that.